Skip to main content

 substantial limitation

-Meaning ∞ A substantial limitation denotes a significant restriction in an individual's ability to perform a major life activity compared to most people in the general population.
+Meaning ∞ A substantial limitation is a clinically significant restriction in the ability to perform a major life activity, such as walking, seeing, hearing, or performing manual tasks, due to a physical or mental impairment.